Broome to Perth Itinerary including the Coral Coast and Karijini National Park

 On the way to Cervantes, stop at Yanchep National Park.
 This is a great place for the kids, offering a koala viewing area, caves and an aboriginal experience.

-Travel times are estimated based on an average speed of 80km p/h.
-While the maximum legal speed while towing is 100km p/h, the travel times indicated should allow for delays due to road works, traffic and fuel / food / bathroom stops.
-Travel times and distances are approximate and we recommend using as a guide only along with a published map book or GPS navigational system.
+Travel times are estimated based on an average speed of 80km p/h and should be adjusted to suit road conditions and weather.
+The travel times indicated should allow for delays due to road works, traffic, fuel, food and bathroom stops.
+Travel times and distances are approximate and we recommend using as a guide only, along with a published map book or GPS navigational system.